 We love making pom poms.
 I find it so relaxing and perfect for making with the boys when we are sitting and chatting.
 This simple pom pom pumpkin garland makes a fun seasonal decoration and you could add little felt faces if you wanted to transform it into a Halloween garland.

 We are big fans of Clover Pom Pom Makers.
 They come in a variety of sizes and transform the way and speed you make a pom pom.
-They are so simple to use. below is a rally short video from a few years back of making demonstrating how to use them.
+They are so simple to use. below is a really short video from a few years back of making demonstrating how to use them.

 Make a Pom pom pumpkin garland

 This post contains affiliate links.
 If you make any purchases after clicking one of these links, I will make a small commission (hopefully enough to keep me in tea all year) – at no extra cost to you!
 This allows me to keep creating and sharing free tutorials and content for you.
 Thank you!

 - Sharpe scissors

 How to make Pom pom pumpkin garland

 These pom pom pumpkins were inspired by a post by Maggie at Red Ted Art for Pom Pom Apples from a couple of years ago.
 To start with you need to make your pom poms.
 We used some bright orange yarn and our medium pom pom maker.